KasRoudra/supremeFolio/README.md

 **Warning:** Treat your tokens like passwords and keep them secret.
 When working with the API, use tokens as environment variables instead of hardcoding them into your programs.
 If you've used your token in `fetcher.mjs` make sure not to upload that.

-This will fetch all the data from your github and it will automatically replace my data with yours.
+This will fetch all the data from your github and medium and it will automatically replace my data with yours.
 Whenever you want to update the github related information on the website you need to run this command.

 Note: Github Projects section only show pinned items of your GitHub.